veelenga/awesome-crystal/README.md

 # Services and Apps
  * [carc.in](http://carc.in/) - A web service that runs your code and displays the result
+ * [crystalshards](https://crystalshards.herokuapp.com/) - A web service that lists all available Crystal shards

 # Tools